 Any sudden impact to the head can result in a traumatic brain injury.
 In many cases, these injuries can lead to permanent disability or even death.
 If you are suffering from the effects of a traumatic brain injury, the stress of making ends meet can be significant.
 The medical costs associated with a traumatic brain injury can be substantial, especially when they require treatment for the rest of your life.

 If another person caused your brain injury, you might have the option of seeking compensation from them through a claim settled out of court, or if necessary through litigation.
 A seasoned catastrophic injury lawyer will be able to review your case and determine if you have a viable injury claim.
 Your pursuit of the compensation you deserve starts with a call to an Altoona traumatic brain injury lawyer.

-Common Types of Traumatic Brain Injuries
+Are There Common Types of Traumatic Brain Injuries?

 The brain is the most complex organ in the human body, so it should come as no surprise that brain injuries can come in many different forms.
 In fact, a medical professional cannot diagnose a brain injury based on the force of the head trauma alone.
 Seemingly minor impacts can lead to life-altering injuries.

 A seasoned Altoona brain injury attorney will have the experience necessary to understand these injuries and thoroughly prepare a case for litigation.
 Brain injuries generally fall into one of five categories: